nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Content documents may contain text in other languages than the main language, as defined in the root element (see section [Language Definition](#language-definition)).
 For longer passages comprising one or more block elements, the language must be specified using the `lang` and `xml:lang` attributes.
 Elements that may require these attributes include `<p>`, `<ol>`, `<ul>`, `<blockquote>`, `<aside>` and `<section>`.
 Inline text is not marked up unless specifically indicated by the Ordering Agency.

+Please note that the level of language markup required by suppliers in these guidelines may not in all cases meet the [WCAG success criterion 3.1.2 Language of Parts](https://www.w3.org/TR/WCAG/#language-of-parts).

 ## Specific Requirements for Advanced Content

 ### Mathematical Content